GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 ### Why "explicitly"?

-If no referrer policy is set, the browser’s default policy will be used—in fact, websites often defer to the browser’s default.
+If no referrer policy is set, the browser's default policy will be used—in fact, websites often defer to the browser's default.
 But this is not ideal, because:

 - Browser default policies are either `no-referrer-when-downgrade`, `strict-origin-when-cross-origin`, or stricter—depending on the browser and mode (private/incognito).
 So your website won't behave predictably across browsers.
 - Browsers are adopting stricter defaults such as `strict-origin-when-cross-origin` and mechanisms such as [referrer trimming](https://github.com/privacycg/proposals/issues/13) for cross-origin requests.
 Explicitly opting into a privacy-enhancing policy before browser defaults change gives you control and helps you run tests as you see fit.